USWNT captures SheBelieves Cup with a dominant win over Iceland

 “Cat’s a special player,” Andonovski said.
 “Goals like that should be on the highlight reel all over the world.
 What makes me happy with Cat is not just the goals she scored but her performance and how she was able to get other people involved.
 She has slowly but surely become a total footballer.”

-Asked which of Macario’s goal impressed her most, Pugh said: “I think the first one.
+Asked which of Macario’s goals impressed her most, Pugh said: “I think the first one.
 Actually, the second one was great, too.”

 Pugh scored in the 60th and 75th minutes, and substitute Kristie Mewis added a goal in the 88th.